Lalpur, Ranchi

 Lalpur is a major suburb in Ranchi, Jharkhand, India.
 It is an upscale mixed used commercial - residential mixed used suburb neighbourhood in Ranchi.
 This is one of the major, main and important commercial suburbs of the city.
+The PIN code of Lalpur is 834001.

 This place has a number of shopping malls and shopping complexes.
 Here is the famous Nucleus shopping mall.
 Numerous markets and marketplaces are located in this area.
+As a result a lot of garbage is also generated and sometimes piles up on the roadside.

 Lalpur is one of the major commercial areas of the city along with Hindpiri, Lower Bazar and Upper Bazar.
 There are many hotels in Lalpur, and this locality houses many commercial properties and residential properties.
 Here are two famous and popular cinemas, and a number of hospitals and clinics.
+The roads were crowded and traffic jams were common and the former chief minister Arjun Munda proposed to build a flyover and allotted Rs.29 crore and as of 2019 the work did not begin.